didlix/racheljgraves.co.uk/cv.markdown

 ### Tools and Processes

 I am proficient with a number of tools and processes in Test-Driven Development, Behaviour-Driven Development, User–Centred Design and Evaluation, Project Management and so on.
+Additionally I am a huge advocate of SCRUM.

 ## Relevant Experience